neoforged/Documentation/docs/entities/renderer.md

 ## Entity Models, Layer Definitions and Render Layers

 More complex entity renderers, notably `LivingEntityRenderer`, use a layer system, where each layer is represented as a `RenderLayer`.
-A renderer can use multiple `RenderLayer`s, and the renderer can decide what layer(s) to render at what time.
-For example, the elytra uses a separate layer that is rendered independently of the `LivingEntity` wearing it.
+A renderer can use multiple `RenderLayer`s, and the renderer can decide what layer(s) to submit at what time.
+For example, the elytra uses a separate layer that is handled independently of the `LivingEntity` wearing it.
 Similarly, player capes are also a separate layer.

-`RenderLayer`s define a `#render` method, which - surprise! - renders the layer.
-As with most other render methods, you can basically render whatever you want in here.
-However, a very common use case is to render a separate model in here, for example for armor or similar pieces of equipment.
+`RenderLayer`s define a `#submit` method, which - surprise! - submits the [features] required to render the layer.
+As with most other submit methods, you can basically submit whatever you want in here.
+However, a very common use case is to submit a separate model in here, for example for armor or similar pieces of equipment.

-For this, we first need a model we can render.
-We use the `EntityModel` class to do this. `EntityModel`s are basically a list of cubes and associated textures for the renderer to use.
+For this, we first need a model we can submit.
+We use the `Model` class to do this. `Model`s are basically a list of cubes and associated textures for the renderer to use.
 They are commonly created statically when the entity renderer's constructor is first created.

 :::note
 Since we now operate on `LivingEntityRenderer`s, the following code will assume that `MyEntity extends LivingEntity` and `MyEntityRenderState extends LivingEntityRenderState`, to match generic type bounds.